 Other options to deal with SQL Server 2008’s upcoming EoS include upgrading on-premise to SQL Server 2017 and making the most of Azure’s hybrid capabilities: click here for more information on SQL Server support.

-Go to DSP’s AWS to Azure migration page for more information on migrating to Azure Cloud platform.
+Go to DSP-Explorer’s AWS to Azure migration page for more information on migrating to Azure Cloud platform.
 Whilst AWS may be the traditional Cloud provider, Azure has made leaps and bounds to become the prime candidate for your company’s next steps towards Public Cloud.